tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

 Well, for various reasons (and despite some residual prejudice I have left over from the 1980s), it looks as if the obvious answer is Common Lisp.

-(PERHAPS LEAVE IT AT THAT, BUT MAYBE GIVE A LITTLE MORE INFORMATION!)

 Addenda: More on Lisp-1 versus Lisp-2
 =====================================